airztz/Kafka4fun/README.md

 Import produce-streaming-consume-web as Maven project into Eclipse.

-Within KafkaConfiguration.java, change urls of kafka bootstrap brokers.
+Within KafkaConfiguration.java, change urls for your own kafka bootstrap brokers.

 Then simply run Application.java.